Ixirsii/IxiBot/NOTES.md

 ### Option 2: Commands can return multiple events to be published

 In this case AddRoleReaction would publish an event to write a reaction to the database as well as an event to print some text to the interface.
-However the command would not know the result of the database event at the time of creating the output event so success/failure status is unknown.
+However, the command would not know the result of the database event at the time of creating the output event so success/failure status is unknown.

 ### Option 3: Subscribers are publishers too